 Your answers to these questions will determine your challenge in learning a new language.

-In a few days, you can learn some essential words that will allow you to speak some phrases and sentences within a couple of weeks!
+In a few days, you can learn some essential words that will allow you to speak phrases and sentences within a few weeks!

-It may take years of study to reach advanced proficiency to become a translator or interpreter.
-Or to enjoy yourself and learn Mandarin by watching movies and C-dramas without subtitles.
+It may take years of study to reach advanced proficiency in Mandarin and become a translator or interpreter.
+You can also enjoy yourself and learn Mandarin by watching movies and C-dramas without subtitles.

-The difficulty of learning Chinese depends on many other factors as well.
-For instance, the mother tongue you speak, your inspiration level, and the techniques you follow will all influence your learning process.
+The difficulty of learning Chinese depends on many other factors.
+For instance, your mother tongue, your inspiration level, and your techniques will influence your learning process.

 Because of this, there is no conclusive answer to the question, “Is Chinese a difficult language to learn?”.